harsh29365/YouTube-Data-Collection-Tool/README.md

-Of course!
-Here is a comprehensive and well-structured README file for the provided Python script.

 YouTube Channel Video Data Exporter

 This Python script utilizes the YouTube Data API v3 to fetch comprehensive data for all videos from a specified YouTube channel.
 It first collects all video IDs from the channel's "uploads" playlist and then retrieves detailed statistics and metadata for each video.
 Finally, it exports the consolidated data into a videos.csv file.